Indie sleaze: 2020s: Revival

-Beginning in 2021, the style gained a revived interesting, with the popularity of the Instagram account @indiesleaze and revived discussion through TikTok.
+Beginning in 2021, the style gained a revived interest, with the popularity of the Instagram account @indiesleaze and revived discussion through TikTok.
 This revival was attributed by publications including Dazed and Elle to the style's affordability, carefree nature and post-pandemic partying.
 Searches on Google for "indie sleaze" spiked in early 2022.

 Numéro had called the aesthetic the "ancestor" of the Brat style which emerged following the 2024 release of Brat by Charli XCX, as well as citing both the Dare and the Hellp as well as photographer Maya Spangler (also known as Stolenbesos) as contributors to the revival of the aesthetic in 2024.
 There was a 43% increase in searches for "indie sleaze" on Depop in 2024.
 The Spring/Summer 2025 fashion collections have also contributed to the aesthetics revival with Numéro noting the collections from Armani, Ann Demeulemeester, Roberto Cavalli and Rabanne having indie sleaze influences.

+New York magazine The Fader stated that British rapper Phreshboyswag had incorporated elements of indie sleaze, while Trill magazine credited him with popularizing the aesthetic in the 2020s underground rap scene.